jpsca/jinjax/docs/components.md

 - `<person.PersonForm> some content </person.PersonForm>`, or
 - `<person.PersonForm />`

-Notice how the folder name doesn't need to start with an uppercase if you don't want it to.
+Notice that the folder name doesn't need to follow any naming convention if you don't want it to.

 <a href="./img/anatomy-en.png" target="_blank">
   <img src="./img/anatomy-en.png" style="margin:0 auto;width:90%;max-width:35rem;">
 </a>

 ## Taking Arguments